 I have tried to think up a terrestrial analogy for what is happening to the sea stars so that non-divers might better get a sense of the weight and ecosystem importance of it.
 However, I can’t come up with a good terrestrial equivalent of an abundant group of highly visible, apex predators.
 My best attempt is to suggest you think of sea stars like birds of prey.
 Imagine what you would feel like if you were to notice they were dying, bodies deflating . . . then melting away and that this would progress very quickly and spread like wildfire.

-Please see my previous blog item, “Wasted, What is Happening to the Sea Stars of the NE Pacific Ocean?”, for great detail on the symptoms, species impacted, spread of the Syndrome, and how to help understand what is happening by relaying data to the Vancouver Aquarium.
-That blog item is updated regularly.
+Please see my previous blog item, “Wasted, What is Happening to the Sea Stars of the NE Pacific Ocean?”, for great detail on the symptoms, species impacted further to the south, spread of the Syndrome, and how to help understand what is happening by relaying data to the Vancouver Aquarium.

 The short of it is: